Freelium/cookiecutterplus/README.md

 #### How to hit the CookieCutterPlus API
 You can apply Cookiecutter Templates via a convenient API endpoint that accepts a JSON payload.

-See the below example for an example of how to use cURL to have CookieCutterPlus to apply 1 or more CookieCutter templates with the Docker container.
+See the below example for an example of how to use cURL the CookieCutter+ `/generate` endpoint to apply 1 or more CookieCutter templates with a JSON payload.

 ```
 curl --location 'http://127.0.0.1:9999/generate' \